This page last reviewed August 20, 2013

 Early Action Offset Programs

 Early action offset credits must be issued by Early Action Offset Programs that are approved under the Cap-and-Trade Regulation.
-The Regulation includes requirements that a program must meet to act as an Early Action Offset Program.
-If the program is already approved as an Offset Project Registry and been issued an Executive Order, it qualifies as an Early Action Offset Program.
-If it has not been issued an Executive Order, it must prove that it meets the requirements in section 95990(a).
-Currently, two Early Action Offset Programs have been approved:
+The Regulation includes requirements in section 95990(a) that a program must meet to act as an Early Action Offset Program.
+An Early Action Offset Program may or may not also be approved as an Offset Project Registry.
+Currently, three Early Action Offset Programs have been approved: